-This Modern Slavery Statement (Statement) is a joint statement made on behalf of reporting entities: Claim Central Pty Ltd (ACN 102 685 343) (CCAU) and Claim Central Consolidated Pty Ltd (ACN 602 460 953) and its wholly owned subsidiaries excluding CCAU (CCC) pursuant to the Modern Slavery Act 2018 (Cth) (the Act) for the financial year ended 30 June 2020.
+This Modern Slavery Statement (Statement) is a joint statement made on behalf of two separate reporting entities: 1.
+Claim Central Pty Ltd (ACN 102 685 343) (CCAU); and 2.
+Claim Central Consolidated Pty Ltd (ACN 602 460 953) and its wholly owned subsidiaries other than CCAU (CCC); pursuant to the Modern Slavery Act 2018 (Cth) (the Act) for the financial year ended 30 June 2022.

 CCAU is a wholly owned subsidiary of CCC.
-A formal project was implemented to develop a modern slavery framework and to drive the identification and risk assessment of supply chain and operations across the CCC group, which includes CCAU.
+CCC has a modern slavery framework to drive the identification and risk assessment of supply chain and operations across the CCC global group, which includes CCAU.
 Accordingly, references in this statement to CCC incorporate CCAU.